 Today we explored the unique rock formations of Goblin Valley, Utah!
 This was our first visit so I thought I’d share our adventure and some tips we learned.
+I’ve written all the amazing places to see when you travel to Goblin Valley and Green River, Utah.
 Here’s what to expect when exploring Goblin Valley, Utah.

 I share lots of details below but some general details are that the park is open from 6:00am-10:00pm.
 One vehicle passes are $15.00 and are good until 10:00pm the next day.
 So essentially the passes are two day passes.
 Camping is only $30.00 and includes the two day pass!
 There is also a couple yurts you can rent as well.
 Just plan ahead because they fill quick!

 Check out my KIDS FREE ACTIVITY PAGE BUNDLE

 Fun Things in Green River, Utah

 When we visited Goblin Valley we stayed in Green River, Utah.
 This is a good alternative to staying in Goblin Valley because the camp grounds can get full.
 We stayed at the Green River KOA.

 They have a pool, pickleball courts, playground, and dog park.
 They have hook ups for an RV, cabins, and camp sites as well with firepits.
 We enjoyed staying there and would easily go back.
 There are other hotels as well if you would like a more traditional route.
 While there we ate at Chow Hound which has some fun items on their menus and a good breakfast sandwiches.